My books, wherever they reach,

 Date Taken: November 16th 2020

-You can find more about the painting in the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.
+For more about the painting, see the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.

 Dimensions: 105 x 75